Why Is It Called A 3 in 1 Commode

-- American Discount Medical Equipment – home-med-equip.com – this company is really good and has a big range of commodes, and especially in the rolling commode category, as compared to most other retailers.
+- American Discount Medical Equipment – home-med-equip.com – this company has a big range of commodes, and especially in the rolling commode category, as compared to most other retailers.
 There is a lot of information on each commode with all the specifications.
 It is my go-to website when I need information.

 Where can I get a cheap or free bedside commode near to me ?

-If you are struggling to find the funds to pay for your bedside commode, and if you are looking after an elderly parent this can be the case very often, you may want to consider getting a refurbished bedside commode, or finding a group which supports individuals who are in financial difficulty.
+If you are struggling to find the funds to pay for your bedside commode, and if you are looking after an elderly parent, you may want to consider getting a refurbished bedside commode, or finding a group which supports individuals who are in financial difficulty.

-I have an article about where to donate a bedside commode, but thses are the same places where you can get one for a reduced price or even be given one.
+I have an article about where to donate a bedside commode, and these are the same places where you can get one for a reduced price, or even be given one.

-This may be to a thrift store or to a state wide program such as a “State Assistive Technology Project”, and there are websites for these larger programs where you can buy, sell, donate and receive equipment for free – these are usually called “equipment exchanges”.
-Any state resident can join their state website and participate in the equipment exchange – you can even post saying you are looking for a particular piece of equipment for free.
+This may be to a thrift store, or to a state wide program such as a “State Assistive Technology Project”, along with websites for these larger programs, where you can buy, sell, donate and receive equipment for free – these are usually called “equipment exchanges”.
+Any state resident can join their state website, and participate in the equipment exchange (if there is one) – you can even post saying you are looking for a particular piece of equipment for free.

 Does Medicare cover bedside commodes ?

-Before you rush out to buy a bedside commode, if you, or your elderly loved one have Medicare Part B or a Medicare Advantage you may well be covered for 80% of the cost of a bedside commode.
+Before you rush out to buy a bedside commode, if you, or your elderly loved one have Medicare Part B, or a Medicare Advantage plan, you may well be covered for 80% of the cost of a bedside commode.